A quantum optical description of photon statistics and cross-correlations in high harmonic generation: Introduction

-The paper is organized in the following way: In Sec.\ref{corrfunc} we give a brief synopsis of the correlation-functions used in this article, and the definitions for photon-bunching found in the literature.
-Sec.\ref{model} specifies the models \cite{GC16,G20} we will investigate.
-In Sec.\ref{dynequs} we present semi-analytical and numerical results connected to high-order harmonics induced by classical radiation.
-Sec.\ref{Initial} presents results of the backaction on the exciting pulse, where we neglect the effects of the high-order harmonics.
+The paper is organized in the following way: In Sec.\ref{corrfunc} we give definitions of the correlation-functions and other quantities calculated in this article.
+Sec.\ref{model} specifies the model \cite{GC16} we investigate.
+In Sec.\ref{dynequs} we present semi-analytic and numerical results connected to the photon statistics of high-order harmonics induced by classical radiation, while the intermodal correlations are treated in Sec.\ref{Intermodecorr}.
+As an outlook, we give a brief presentation of results concerning the quantized excitation in Sec.\ref{Initial}.
+Conclusions are given in Sec.\ref{conclusion}.